-- 5.16.
+A5.18.
 It is expected that the timetable for the extraction of data will allow sufficient time for any internal review and sign off procedures to be completed by suppliers prior to submission.
-Greater time has been allowed for checking of the initial reporting as it is anticipated that the bulk of checking will be performed at that stage, with only movements in excess of trivial amounts requiring to be checked for final reporting. - 5.17.
-It is expected that with the use of the above Elexon dataflows, it will not be necessary to make adjustments to volumes for any line losses.
-It is expected that any other adjustments to data will be limited, and should be reported under the following guidance. - 5.18.
+Greater time has been allowed for checking of the initial reporting as it is anticipated that the bulk of checking will be performed at that stage, with only movements in excess of trivial amounts requiring to be checked for final reporting.

+A5.19.
 Under the terms of the RO, supply data for any customers located in the Isle of Man must be removed from supply figures reported to Ofgem.
 For those suppliers who have customers in the Isle of Man this is an acceptable adjustment to be made to supply figures.
-Such adjustments should be clearly documented as an exclusion from the supply totals. - 5.19.
+Such adjustments should be clearly documented as an exclusion from the supply totals.

+A5.20.
 It is recognised that there may be other adjustments or additions which suppliers feel are necessary to make to the supply volumes computed from Elexon data flows above in order to include all reportable supply volumes.
 These may relate to specific customer sites and EACs which it is aware have been settled by Elexon using incorrect or unrealistic values.
 For suppliers with smart metered customers, it may be the case that the actual consumption, indicated by data received from smart meters, indicates consumption either higher or lower than Elexon data suggests, and any adjustment made in respect of this data should include supporting calculations.
-It may also be the case that certain complex arrangements cause in-scope supply not to be captured by the recommended data flows (e.g. import to a site which is normally supplied by on-site generation which flows through a supplier's production account).
-Any adjustments which are made should be transparent and substantiated in the reporting, with a clear reconciliation between supply volumes thus calculated and supply volumes reported on relevant settlement reports. - 5.20.
-Suppliers which have customers on sale and buy back contracts must include supply under these contracts in the reporting figures provided to Ofgem in respect of the Renewables Obligation.
-For those suppliers who have a White Label provider, the supply made under the White Label agreement must be included in the supply figures reported for the supplier.
-Suppliers with a single on-site customer may continue to report supply volumes in an appropriate alternative manner agreed with Ofgem.
+It may also be the case that certain complex arrangements cause in-scope supply not to be captured by the recommended data flows (eg import to a site which is normally supplied by on-site generation which flows through a supplier's production account).
+Any adjustments which are made should be transparent and substantiated in the reporting, with a clear reconciliation between supply volumes thus calculated and supply volumes reported on relevant settlement reports.

-&lt;sup>46 Estimated annual consumption
+&lt;sup>48 Estimated annual consumption